diecknet/diecknet-blog/_posts/en/2020-01-25-Exchange-Mailbox-Creation-Date.md

 image: "/img/2020/2020-01-25 MSExchMailboxWhenCreated PowerShell.png"
 ---
 ![Get MSExchMailboxWhenCreated attribute using PowerShell](/img/2020/2020-01-25 MSExchMailboxWhenCreated PowerShell.png "Get MSExchMailboxWhenCreated attribute using PowerShell - Get-ADUser -Properties MSExchMailboxWhenCreated") <br /><br />
-If you're wondering when an Exchange mailbox got created, you will most likely stumble over the Active Directory user attribute {% ihighlight powershell %}MSExchWhenMailboxCreated{% endihighlight %.
+If you're wondering when an Exchange mailbox got created, you will most likely stumble over the Active Directory user attribute {% ihighlight powershell %}MSExchWhenMailboxCreated{% endihighlight %}.
 You can get the value using PowerShell or ADUC with advanced features enabled.

+{% highlight powershell linedivs %}
+Get-ADUser -Properties MSExchMaiboxWhenCreated
+{% endhighlight %}

 ![Get MSExchMailboxWhenCreated attribute using PowerShell](/img/2020/2020-01-25 MSExchMailboxWhenCreated ADUC.png "Get MSExchMailboxWhenCreated attribute using Active Directory Users and Computers.
 Advanced features need to be enabled.")